husam-sga/Sales-insights-analysis-SQL-Power-BI/README.md

 # Sales-insights-analysis-SQL-Power-BI
 ## Project Description
-This project uses the MySQL database of a computer hardware company aiming to understand the sales pattern and insights using SQL queries as well as visualizations using Power BI.
-The end goal is to create a dymanic dashboard on both computer and mobile so that managers could get direct insights from the database.
+This project uses the MySQL database of a computer hardware company aiming to understand the sales in a period of 4 years (2017 - 2020) in order to better understand its markets and customers and how the overall performance of the business is heading (trends). using SQL queries as well as visualizations using Power BI.
+The end goal is to create a dymanic dashboard so that managers could get direct insights from the database.

 ## Table of Content (files):
-1- The Database creation file (computer.sql)
+1- The Database creation file (atliq_hardware_databse.sql)
 2- Data analysis via SQL code ( analysis_via_sql.sql)
 3- Dashboard Power BI file with insights visualization (analysis_via_pbi.pbix)